Ancient medicine becomes cutting-edge treatment.

 What is Prolotherapy?

 Prolotherapy is not pain management.
-It is pain rehabilitation.
+It is pain rehabilitation, administered by osteopaths and occasionally specialists in orthopedics, neurology or other disciplines.
 The target areas can be within the back, hips, shoulders, knees, ankles, elbows, wrists, neck, or jaw.
 Difficult-to-palpate areas like connective tissue within the sacroiliac joint region are also addressed.
 Some claim it is a cure for arthritis, sciatica, and disc herniation.

 Prolotherapy takes place in a doctor’s office.
 The treatment area is sterilized and anesthetized.
 Depending upon the location, a patient may also receive a mild sedative.